 Explanation:

 When the hot liquid flows through low-pressure areas of the pipe, vaporisation may occur, forming vapour bubbles due to the increased vapour pressure.
 As the fluid moves into higher-pressure regions, these bubbles collapse violently.
 This collapse releases energy that strikes the pipe surface repeatedly.
-These impacts, combined with the high temperature of the fluid weaken the metal surface leading to pitting.
+These impacts, combined with the high temperature of the fluid, weaken the metal surface, leading to pitting.

 Link: